 So, when you set a weight loss goal, you likely want fat loss.
 This requires a change in the composition of your body.
 In other words, you want to lose fat while holding onto as much muscle as possible.

-Now that you know what you’re weight loss goal means, the next step is setting realistic expectations for weight loss is one of the most important things to do as you begin your journey.
+Now that you know what your weight loss goal means, the next step is to set realistic expectations for weight loss.
+This is one of the most important things to do as you begin your journey.

 This helps you: